piofthings/web/dev/posts/piwars-the-aftermath-1.md

 ![Pi-o-steer makes it to Cambridge CS labs on April 22nd](/posts/images/pi-wars/pi-o-steer-at-piwars-1.jpg)
 - The chassis bed is good and firm, with some niggles around the canopy and battery holder.
 - The motor brackets were good and solid, survived quite a bit of thrashing during the competition.
+- The Ackerman steering - Didn't imagine it was going to be trouble free but it surprising was.
+It didn't fall off, didn't mis-behave, and helped steer Pi-o-steer to a 10.26 seconds time in straight line speed.
 - The Thunderborg controller for powering the Pi and controlling the motors was an absolute joy.
 There is a minor flip side with non I2C device integration but I'll get to that in a bit.
 However key things to note about Thunderborg are
     - Along with the Lid/Plate you get a functional On/Off switch that phsically disconnects your Pi from whatever you are powering the Thunderborg with.
 It is a life saver.
 No, and I repeat, no hardware was burnt during the making of Pi-o-steer.
     - Thunderborg manages Power to the Pi and Motors very nicely.
 I didn't have any issues with the controller or other components going quirky due to power fluctuations.